-The site comprises a Padhanagara Janthaghara, ponds and a host of temple related buildings.
-The elegant flight of steps in this site is an example of the unique architectural design of the Sinhala artist.
+The site comprises a Padhanagara Janthaghara, ponds, and a host of temple-related buildings.
+The elegant flight of steps on this site is an example of the unique architectural design of the Sinhala artist.

 Its natural environment has the ambiance of a forest hermitage for the Bhikkhus to engage in their religious duties of preaching the Dhamma and meditation.
 This forest hermitage belongs to the late Anuradhapura period.

 First, you have to come to Maradankadawala.
 Then take your turn to Maradankadawala – Habarana Road.
 When you drive around 14 km to the Habarana side, you will find Galapitagala Gama road.

 There’s a board which is marked directions to Ritigala Information and Research Center.
 Turn left to that road and drive around 9 km.

 You can see the Ritigala mountain range on your left side while you’re driving.
 You will find a gravel road.
 Turn to that road and drive around 2 km in the forest.
 You will reach Ritigala Information and Research Center.
 That’s your destination.
 It’s a very beautiful and amazing experience if you can walk this 2 km on the gravel road.